top of page

 Far and away, the most colorful and thriving post-Stewart stewardship reign unfolded when Carol and Winston Goodpasture's family arrived to take the helm in the early 1970s.

-They'd moved up from South Pasadena in Southern California on the tidal wave of late '60's-early '70's rebirth in natural healing ways and popular resistance to oppressive forces wherever they lurked.
+They'd moved up from South Pasadena in Southern California on the tidal wave of late '60's-early '70's rebirth in natural healing ways and popular resistance to oppressive forces, wherever they lurked.
 It was a season of miracles.
-Visionary thinking held that those rarefied times were no less than Infinite Spirit giving all receptive lucid, super-technicolor previews of the coming attractions of a planet transformed.
-Carol said she'd felt guided to the place.
-They'd call the A-frame their new home.
+Visionary thinking held that the rarefied times were no less than Infinite Spirit giving all receptive a lucid, super-technicolor preview of the coming attractions of a planet transformed.
+Carol said she felt guided to the place.
+They called the A-frame their new home.
 (Unknown if they ever felt unaccountable urges to watch NFL games.)

-During those purple haze days the Springs enjoyed a renaissance of sorts, becoming something of an earthly paradise by all accounts of longtime bohemian-minded locals.
-An upbeat steward-resident family graciously hosted visitors to immaculate grounds, zenned-out bathhouse operation and plentiful natural food, in the grounds restaurant that they built, at friendly prices.
+During those purple haze days the Springs enjoyed a renaissance of sorts, becoming something of an earthly paradise by all accounts of longtime, bohemian-minded locals.
+An upbeat resident stewardship graciously hosted visitors to immaculate grounds, zenned-out bathhouse operation and plentiful natural food at friendly prices in the new grounds restaurant they'd build.
 They did the same in the City of Mt.
-Shasta, building a second restaurant there, one sporting a soaring, open-beam ceiling and diagonal, rough sawn 1X4" cedar board walls.
-(It later became Lalo's Mexican restaurant.) (see first story of New Tales from Stewart Springs) Their adopted daughter, Elizabeth, told writer they'd overextended themselves financially with the second building, and it became the beginning of the end of their family stewardship.
+Shasta, building a second restaurant there sporting a soaring, open-beam ceiling and diagonal, rough sawn 1X4" cedar board walls; it would later become Lalo's Mexican restaurant. (see first story of New Tales from Stewart Springs) Their adopted daughter Elizabeth told writer they'd overextended themselves financially with the second building, and the strain would prove the beginning of the end of the family stewardship -- and the couple's marriage.

-The revered Karuk medicine man Charlie Thom soon asked, or was invited, to hold ongoing full-moon sacred sweat lodge ceremonies on the grounds.
+The revered Karuk medicine man Charlie Thom had asked, or was invited, to hold ongoing full-moon sacred sweat lodge ceremonies on the grounds.
 A spot was chosen just above the bathhouse (over part of the bathhouse septic system, as it turned out), thus beginning a tradition lasting some 45 years.
-Eventually it became a weekly Saturday sweat event -- until December 2017, when the present absentee stewardship effectively told them to leave, saying they had their own medicine man and claiming an otherwise prohibitive fire/liability rider would be tacked onto new insurance policy that the lodge couldn't begin to (or want to) cover.*
+Eventually it became a weekly Saturday event...until December 2017, when the present absentee stewardship effectively told them to leave, saying they had their own medicine man and claiming an otherwise prohibitive fire/liability rider would be tacked onto new insurance policy that the lodge couldn't begin to (or want to) cover.*

-* Likely it was the unfortunate tragedy, resulting in pricey lawsuits, in a non-native, new-agey, plastic-wrapped 'sweat lodge' event outside Sedona, Arizona some years earlier that led insurance companies to skyrocket liability coverage for any business operation that included a sweat lodge ceremony open to the public.
+* High rate was result of the unfortunate tragedy, resulting in three deaths and numerous hospitalizations, which occurred in 2009 during a non-native, new-agey, plastic-wrapped 'sweat lodge' event for 60, outside Sedona, Arizona, by self-help guru James Arthur Ray, resulting in negligent homicide conviction and multi-million dollar settlements.
+It led insurance companies to skyrocket liability coverage for any business operation that included a sweat lodge ceremony open to the public. (see story)

 There wasn't a car bridge much (any?) of the time.
 Everyone parked on the upper road and approached the bathhouse across the covered foot bridge with stacked-log foundation support that spanned Parks Creek and was once known as Angels Bridge.
 Carol sometimes greeted newcomers there with cup of cold mineral water to drink and thus start the healing regimen -- if one could accept the mild sulfur taste.
 (Drinking mineral water was traditionally deemed as important as immersing in the waters and breathing it in as steam.)